ncheong-141/Software-Development-Team-project---Fantasy-Card-Game/ITSD-DT2021-Template/README.md

 ### Yufen Chen
     2502089C@student.gla.ac.uk

-Brief overview of game
+#### Brief overview of game

-Major development choices
+#### Major development choices

 -Event states
 -Explain AI partitioning
 -Lock/unlock mechanisms

-Assumptions made in code
+#### Assumptions made in code

-- Pureblade Enforcer spellthief on enemy activation clarification
+- Areas of the specification documents make reference to an ability ("SpellThief") that activates upon spell cast - but have stated in separate instances they activate on generic spell cast or only enemy spell cast.